cryptape/dapp-demos/pet-shop/README.md

 ```shell
 npm run dev
 ```
-If everything works well, you will automatically jump to a webpage like this:
+If everything works well, you will automatically jump to a web page like this:

 ![homepage](src/pics/homepage.png)

 After you click the Adopt Button under any dog pic, browser will alert 'Waiting for transaction result', after click the confirm button another alert will tell you 'Transaction Done!'

 The Adopt button will becomes disabled and the text will change to 'Success'.
-Melisa in the first row is an example.
+Melissa in the first row is an example.

 ---
 # Where are the differences

 From here, we assume you already read the [pet-shop-box- tutorial](https://truffleframework.com/tutorials/pet-shop), cause we will **focus on different parts** between these two demos.

-**You can find nervos.js [here](https://github.com/cryptape/nervos.js/tree/develop/packages/nervos-chain)**
+> Notice: This demo use nervos.js instead of web3.js to interact with AppChain. **You can find nervos.js [here](https://github.com/cryptape/nervos.js/tree/develop/packages/nervos-chain)**

 ## src/index.html